MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab2_Ex1_DLP_policies.md

 1. In the **Data loss prevention** window, select **Refresh** and review the priority in the **Order** column of the policy table.

-1. Sign out of Joni's account by selecting her icon in the top right, then select **Sign out**.

 You've updated policy priority so that the employee ID policy takes precedence over others.

 ## Task 6 – Enable file inspection in Microsoft 365 Defender